-The Company and the Unions agree it is the intent to have maintenance work in the plant performed by Mondelez employees.
+The Bakery has upcoming maintenance work that will be described in the "scope of work" section of this document.
+The Company and the Union agree it is the intent to have maintenance work in the plant performed by Mondelēz employees.
 The parties also recognize that certain circumstances may necessitate the work being performed by vendors.
-Weekly work review meetings will be held between the Company and the Unions to discuss upcoming maintenance work, and how the work is to be carried out.
-The ultimate decision will be made at the Company's sole discretion, but the meeting's agenda must include a discussion of upcoming projects.
-Participants will include members of Management and one participant designated by each Union.
+Regular work review meetings will be held between the Company and the Unions to discuss upcoming maintenance work and how the work is to be carried out, and which employees will be assigned to work with that vendor, if appropriate.
+The ultimate decision will be made at the Company's sole discretion.
+Participants will include members of management and one participant designated by each union.